ellysh/video-game-bots/InGameBots/protection.md

 The `CheckRemoteDebuggerPresent` function internally calls the [`NtQueryInformationProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684280%28v=vs.85%29.aspx) WinAPI function.
 This `NtQueryInformationProcess` function provides detailed information about the specified process.
 One of the function's option is to get information about a debugging state of the specified process.
 But there is an issue with usage of the `NtQueryInformationProcess` function directly.
 WinAPI does not provide an import library for this function.
 Therefore, you should use the `LoadLibrary` and `GetProcAddress` functions to dynamically link to `ntdll.dll` library, which contains implementation of the `NtQueryInformationProcess`.
 There is a detailed [article](http://www.codeproject.com/Articles/19685/Get-Process-Info-with-NtQueryInformationProcess), which demonstrates this approach.

 The third protection approach is to use the [`CloseHandle`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724211%28v=vs.85%29.aspx) WinAPI function.
 This function generates the EXCEPTION_INVALID_HADNLE exception in case the input handle parameter is invalid or you are trying to close the same handle twice.
 This exception is generated only when the application is launched under a debugger.
-Otherwise, the error value is returned only.
+Otherwise, the error value is returned.
 This means that behavior of this function depends on the debugger presence.
 This is a code snippet, which allows us to distinguish this behavior:
 ```C++
 BOOL IsDebug()
 {